Frequently Asked Questions (FAQ)Answers to common questions about Cape Otway Lightstation.

 Car parking is available at the Lightstation car park for those who want to undertake a short or half-day hike east or west of the Cape.

-Wheelchair access is available to many parts of the site with some assistance, although access to the top of the lighthouse is via a traditional circular staircase.
-Disabled parking is available within the precinct upon request.
+Wheelchair access is limited to many parts of the site due to the rugged terrain, narrow stone heritage doorways and steps.
+Some areas can be accessed with some assistance, although access to the top of the lighthouse is via a traditional narrow circular staircase and ladder.
+We do not charge entry for those unable to access the buildings onsite and we allow access by car/ disabled parking within the precinct upon request.
+Please contact us for further information.

 What to bring